birdandhike.com logo

 Getting to the Trailhead

-This hike is located along Northshore Road in Lake Mead National Recreation Area, about 1 hour northeast of Las Vegas.
-From town, drive out to Lake Mead, and then to the Anniversary Narrows Trailhead.
+This hike is located along Northshore Road in Lake Mead National Recreation Area, about 45 minutes northeast of Las Vegas.
+From town, drive out to Lake Mead, then drive north on Northshore Road to the Mile 16.0 (Anniversary) Trailhead.

 Anniversary Peak